Tameka34/kickstarter-analysis/README.md

 ![Outcomes Based on Launch Date](https://github.com/Tameka34/kickstarter-analysis/blob/431711d59a3d7286a91c3f4ef889a88da47bab9b/resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 The data needed to be cleaned before it could be used.
 This required changing some of the datatypes, filtering, and adding some calculated fields.
-Once the data was cleaned, I did

 ## Results